-Not long ago, prepared hummus became one of the fastest-growing snack foods in America.
-This Middle Eastern classic is based on healthful chickpeas and tahini, so it's a welcome alternative to the usual starchy and/or sugary junk foods people often gravitate to.
+Not long ago, hummus became one of the fastest-growing snack foods in America.
+This Middle Eastern classic is made of healthful chickpeas and tahini, so it's a welcome alternative to the usual starchy and sugary junk foods people often gravitate to.

 As a bonus, this Middle Eastern classic is already vegan!
 Here are 5 great ways to use hummus, aside from its most common use as a dip for fresh pita bread.